 Contact Jen Wroblewski, Public Engagement Manager, at email@example.com or call 206-957-3337.

-Ken Gordon, NWABR's Executive Director, training one-on-one with a Research Ambassador
+Ken Gordon, NWABR's Emeritus Executive Director, training one-on-one with a Research Ambassador

 What is the Research Ambassador Program?

-Northwest Association for Biomedical Research (NWABR) is launching a new Research Ambassador Program to accomplish the goal of leveraging the translational research community to dramatically expand our collective outreach to take the message about research and its importance to every household in the Northwest.
+The Research Ambassador Program leverages the translational research community to dramatically expand our collective outreach to take the message about research and its importance to every household in the Northwest.

-Research Ambassadors share their work with members of the public by video chat.
-When the pandemic is down to a whimper, we will also offer LIVE engagement.
+Research Ambassadors share their work with members of the public in person or by video chat.
 Ambassadors engage others about their everyday work, the personal and professional reasons they work in the field and tell stories about the same.